chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 program is going to crash, and you don't need to think about whether you throw a null pointer in or not.
 If you keep passing a RawRef around, then that's essentially you passing around a non-null pointer.
-And therefore, you don't have to check that it's not null pointer in every step of the way.
+And therefore, you don't have to check that it's not `nullptr` in every step of the way.
 You only need to do it when you're - I mean, the type will do it for you, but it only needs to happen when you're converting from a pointer to a ref, essentially, or a RawRef.
-And what's so good about that is now you have the - previously, you might just CHECK that this isn't called with null pointer or whatever.
+And what's so good about that is now you have the - previously, you might just CHECK that this isn't called with `nullptr` or whatever.
 But then you would do that for four or five arguments.
 And you'd be like, null pointer CHECKs are this part of the function body.
 And then it just gets super-noisy.
 But if you're using the RawRef types, then the semantics of the type will